-Nigerian firms do not have the capacity or budget to run billion dollar security infrastructure.
+Nigerian firms do not have the capacity or budget to run a billion-dollar security infrastructure.
 But without any major adjustments, companies can share information about breaches with government agencies, industry peers and affected customers.

 In 2017, the office of the National Security Adviser tasked the NITDA with implementing guidelines and policies for information sharing between the public and private sectors by January 2020.
 There are still guidelines for information sharing.

-The guidelines, when they come, should clearly define: how and when data breaches should be reported, such as a timeframe (24 - 48hrs) for companies to report breaches after identifying them, and factors that will require a company to notify users.
+When they come, the guidelines should clearly define: how and when data breaches should be reported, such as a timeframe (24 - 48hrs) for companies to report breaches after identifying them, and factors that will require a company to notify users.
 These actions will help create a transparent process for timely intervention to help affected business and protect the public.

-Small steps have been taking with regards to reporting.
+The Nigerian government has taken small steps concerning reporting.
 The Nigerian Computer Emergency Response Team (nCert) has developed a form for anyone to report vulnerabilities and incidents.
 Without making reporting mandatory at some level, we're still only a fraction on the way to the goal.
 Without reforms, Nigeria's internet will continue to be a vulnerable place.